9623Y/9623Y-Spin-Up-Notebook/README.md

 ### **Goals For Today**

--[ ] Begin Building Drivetrain to Mount Prototype intake on -[ ] Begin Brainstorming and Designing a few different prototype intakes -[ ] Figure out teams involving returning memebers during the meeting
+-[ ] Begin Building Drivetrain to Mount Prototype intake on -[ ] Begin brainstorming and  a few different prototype intakes -[ ] Figure out teams involving returning memebers during the meeting

 #### **Drivetrain for intake prototype**

 For our drive train we are going with a 4 motor drive with omni wheels that is 25 Wide and 30 Long.
-This should mimic the approximate size of our base for our final robot and should allow us to prototype a way to intergrate out Flywheel and intake together after we have designed our intake
+This should mimic the approximate size of our base for our final robot and should allow us to prototype a way to intergrate out Flywheel and intake together after we have designed our intake.

+#### **Possible Intake Designs**

+##### **Flex Wheel Intake**
+One option for a possible intake would be to have multiple rows of flex wheels, with the bottom row of flex wheels being smaller and able to move up at down to accomdate for the height of the disc and the orientation of the disc.

+##### **Intake Roller Intake**

+###### **Row Configuration**
+Another option is to use multiple rows of intake rollers similar to how the flex wheel intake would work with the bottom row of rollers being able to move.

+###### **Coulum Configuration**
+A third option is to use two coulums of intake rollers on either side of the intake that